cutmasta-kun/wordnet-princeton-markdown-scrapper-for-obsidian/README.md

 ```
 Dieses Skript generiert Markdown-Date[...connection lost]

+---

-[I downloaded python3 and pip3, ran python, using the python command line I pasted the first python script provided by Helper-Chan and created a file `wordnet_to_markdown.py` in which I pasted the contend of the last python script.
+[I downloaded python3 and pip3, ran python using the python command line, pasted the first python script provided by Helper-Chan and afterwards created a file `wordnet_to_markdown.py` in which I pasted the contend of the last python script.
 I ran `python3 wordnet_to_markdown.py` but I got an error.
 Still this script created a folder `/wordnet_-_markdown` and started saving .md files.
 Now I needed to get rid of the Error]

+---

 [ Cutmasta-Kun ]